Western Avenue (Chicago): Transportation

+Parades

 South Side Irish Parade

 Western Avenue also played host to the South Side Irish Parade.
 Held yearly on the Sunday before St. Patrick's Day, along Western between 103rd and 115th Street in the Beverly and Morgan Park neighborhoods, it was the city's largest neighborhood parade, drawing hundreds of thousands of revelers annually.

 The parade was canceled after the 2009 event due to a growing number of public intoxication arrests.
 There continues to be an annual Irish Festival, to replace the initially family-oriented parade.
 In 2012, the parade returned.